 Major Features of Purchasing in County Education Departments (absent any general law of local application or private act):

-Vendor Lists—School districts which have a purchasing division may use a comprehensive vendor list for the purpose of soliciting competitive bids as long as the vendors on the list are given notice to bid and purchasing division periodically advertises in a newspaper of general circulation in the county for vendors and updates the list of vendors after the advertisement (T.C.A. § 49-2-203(a)(3)(A)).
+Vendor Lists—School districts which have a purchasing division may use a comprehensive vendor list for the purpose of soliciting competitive bids as long as the vendors on the list are given notice to bid and the purchasing division periodically advertises in a newspaper of general circulation in the county for vendors and updates the list of vendors after the advertisement.
+T.C.A. § 49-2-203(a)(3)(A).

 Construction Contracts—Contracts for construction of or additions to existing school buildings in excess of $10,000 are to be made by competitive bids with public notice at least 10 days in advance of accepting bids for the construction, and the board must award the contract to the lowest and best bidder.
 If no bid is within the budgetary limits set by the board for construction, the board may negotiate with the lowest and best bidder to bring the cost of construction within the funds available, with the approval of the commissioner of education.
 T.C.A. § 49-2-203(a)(3)(C)(i).